 '''

-<!--+ $|$ You should not need to edit anything below this point.
+<!--+

+| YOU SHOULD NOT NEED TO EDIT ANYTHING BELOW THIS POINT.

 +-->

 '''

 Take care when editing the file!
 After changing the contents, the file must remain valid, well-formed XML.
 In particular, be very careful not to add a less-than symbol (<) that isn't part of an XML element, or an ampersand symbol (&) that isn't part of an entity markup.
-If you wish to either symbol you must use the marked-up version: < and & respectively.
+If you wish to either symbol you must use the marked-up version: &lt; and &amp; respectively.
 For example: